ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-7 Essential Libraries for Modern Node.js Backend Development - <a href="https://medium.com/@jamesmiller22871/7-essential-libraries-for-modern-node-js-backend-development-566775d5482e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting Started with Angular: My First Experience Building an Interactive Application - <a href="https://medium.com/@adarshh7439/getting-started-with-angular-my-first-experience-building-an-interactive-application-8ee0339cd529?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jamesmiller`**
+✍️ **posted by `Adarsh singh`**

-<blockquote>It’s almost 2026, and Node.js still holds a solid place in the backend world.
-For experienced developers, the challenge is no longer “Can…
+<blockquote>The article is complete demonstration of angular application which I have created as a sample for my understanding and learning…
 Continue reading on Medium »</blockquote>

 <h3>2.
-What Production Backend Really Looks Like (Not Tutorials) - <a href="https://medium.com/@mohamedouf501/what-production-backend-really-looks-like-not-tutorials-5cf9a536cb62?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Event Loop: The Secret Engine Behind Your Single-Threaded Magic - <a href="https://medium.com/@schorts/the-event-loop-the-secret-engine-behind-your-single-threaded-magic-b16d6197acb8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohamed Ouf`**
+✍️ **posted by `Jorge Castillo`**

-<blockquote>Most backend tutorials end like this:
- ✅ The API works
- ✅ Tests pass
- ✅ Docker builds successfully
-Production doesn’t care.
-Real backend…
+<blockquote>🕵️‍♂️ The Great JavaScript Illusion
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Event Loop — understanding how Node executes Javascript code - <a href="https://medium.com/@melabady199/the-event-loop-understanding-how-node-executes-javascript-code-fdc32572007f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Running Node.js in “First Gear”: A Guide to PM2 Clustering & Nginx - <a href="https://medium.com/@sales_37918/stop-running-node-js-in-first-gear-a-guide-to-pm2-clustering-nginx-1d5834b7d7ea?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahmoud Elabady`**
+✍️ **posted by `ServerMO`**

-<blockquote>How Node.js Actually Executes Your Code
+<blockquote>Your 32-Core server is useless if your app is only using one.
+Here is how to unlock 100% CPU utilization without rewriting your code.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Implementing POP (Proof of Possession) Token in Angular and Node.js: A Practical Guide - <a href="https://medium.com/@satnammca/implementing-pop-proof-of-possession-token-in-angular-and-node-js-a-practical-guide-e8df14bee149?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Object Detection in less than 10 Lines of JavaScript - <a href="https://kotrotsos.medium.com/object-detection-in-less-than-10-lines-of-javascript-8cf576e63b35?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Satnam Singh`**
+✍️ **posted by `Marco Kotrotsos`**

-<blockquote>Bearer tokens have been the standard for API authentication for years.
-You get a token from the auth server, stick it in an Authorization…
+<blockquote>No training.
+No models to download.
+No GPU
 Continue reading on Medium »</blockquote>

 <h3>5.
-Returning Promises vs async/await in Node.js Wrapper Functions - <a href="https://medium.com/@unclexo/returning-promises-vs-async-await-in-node-js-wrapper-functions-efa52adb9ecf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+CORS Explained: Which Response Headers Are Actually Required? - <a href="https://medium.com/@sonishubham65/cors-explained-which-response-headers-are-actually-required-f260421a6dcb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abu Jobaer`**
+✍️ **posted by `Shubham Soni`**

-<blockquote>Learn how to choose between returning promises or using async/await
+<blockquote>If you’ve ever seen an error like:
 Continue reading on Medium »</blockquote>

 <h3>6.
-SingleTon, Dependency Injection, Factory and Decorator Design Pattern. - <a href="https://medium.com/@dev.ruhulamin3/singleton-dependency-injection-factory-and-decorator-design-pattern-734b3fc45d5c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting Started with Node.js and Express.js (A Beginner-Friendly Guide) - <a href="https://medium.com/@abdelkhouda055/getting-started-with-node-js-and-express-js-a-beginner-friendly-guide-110edc55ef0d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ruhul Amin`**
+✍️ **posted by `Abdelaaziz11`**

-<blockquote>Nest.js is one of the most popular node.js framework to developed backend Application.
-Nest.js follow the modular pattern to structured…
+<blockquote>If you already know a little bit about Node.js, the next name you’ll hear everywhere is Express.js.
+Almost every real Node.js project uses…
 Continue reading on Medium »</blockquote>

 <h3>7.
-The Node.js Tool I Use in Every Production Project - <a href="https://medium.com/codetodeploy/the-node-js-tool-i-use-in-every-production-project-06d934908785?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Today I Learned How npm, package.json, and Dependencies Really Work in a JavaScript Project - <a href="https://javascript.plainenglish.io/today-i-learned-how-npm-package-json-and-dependencies-really-work-in-a-javascript-project-3df4a7c3ad1c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amar pratap singh`**
+✍️ **posted by `Ayush Jaiswal`**

-<blockquote>After working on multiple Node.js applications — from small side projects to real production systems — there’s one tool I never skip.
-No…
+<blockquote>Today I learned something that finally made sense of how JavaScript projects manage their dependencies and configurations.
+npm has always…
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Part-1 Most Asked Scenario-Based Interview Questions From Real Projects (2025) — Senior Level - <a href="https://medium.com/@avinash.batule1994/part-1-most-asked-scenario-based-interview-questions-from-real-projects-2025-senior-level-565d3e949386?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+“PHP 8.x in 2025: The Quiet Shifts That Changed Production PHP” - <a href="https://medium.com/@haijerome/php-8-x-in-2025-the-quiet-shifts-that-changed-production-php-4dd641f95726?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Avinash Batule`**
+✍️ **posted by `Jerome D`**

-<blockquote>Scenario-based interview questions are the primary way interviewers evaluate senior-level real project experience.
-This guide covers the…
+<blockquote>I wish every PHP dev should understand the direction PHP is moving towards.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Website Speed, SEO, and Growth: A Web Development Company in Noida Explains All - <a href="https://medium.com/@debashreetech25/website-speed-seo-and-growth-a-web-development-company-in-noida-explains-all-78c0a6013dff?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Leased Line Price in Egypt: A Complete Business Guide - <a href="https://medium.com/@shereen.sultan77/leased-line-price-in-egypt-a-complete-business-guide-0deb91e49e10?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Debashree Jain`**
+✍️ **posted by `Shereen Sultan77`**

-<blockquote>When businesses talk about growth, the conversation often revolves around marketing, ads, or social media.
-But behind every scalable…
+<blockquote>In the current competitive digital world, internet connection is not a matter of choice — it’s a vital pillar of business continuity and…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Rediscovering the Internet’s Lost Simplicity: A Deeper Dive into How IPv6 Quietly Fixes What NAT… - <a href="https://medium.com/@bishakhghosh0/rediscovering-the-internets-lost-simplicity-a-deeper-dive-into-how-ipv6-quietly-fixes-what-nat-e70b32d19dba?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I’m Not a Pro Coder, But I Built a Secure Internal Tool with Gemini and Google Apps Script - <a href="https://medium.com/@rhs.darmawan/im-not-a-pro-coder-but-i-built-a-secure-internal-tool-with-gemini-and-google-apps-script-a86f3f1f8f32?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lightning Developer`**
+✍️ **posted by `Darmawan RHS`**

-<blockquote>Lately, I’ve been spending more evenings than I’d care to admit fiddling with my home network.
-It’s one of those hobbies that sneaks up on…
+<blockquote>A pragmatic case study on solving “office admin hell” using simple tools and an AI pair programmer.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Top Digital Marketing Trends for 2026: How Agencies Are Adapting to AI and Beyond - <a href="https://medium.com/@universaldigitalagency01/top-digital-marketing-trends-for-2026-how-agencies-are-adapting-to-ai-and-beyond-d7a0fe1047a2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Psychological Tricks That Make Slow Sites Feel Instant - <a href="https://javascript.plainenglish.io/5-psychological-tricks-that-make-slow-sites-feel-instant-3f2ce18877dc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Universal Digital Agency`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>Stay ahead in the fast-evolving world of digital marketing.
-Discover key trends like AI-driven personalization, generative search…
+<blockquote>We’ve all been there — staring at a loading screen, our patience thinning as the seconds tick by.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Small Businesses Aren’t Failing Online — They’re Just Overspending in the Wrong Places - <a href="https://medium.com/@ruben.mydailylink/small-businesses-arent-failing-online-they-re-just-overspending-in-the-wrong-places-3f117c556739?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Optimistic UI in React: Make Your App Feel Instant (Even When It’s Not) - <a href="https://azeemtelidev.medium.com/optimistic-ui-react-useoptimistic-hook-b4cc99c34198?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mydailylink`**
+✍️ **posted by `azeemtelidev`**

-<blockquote>For a long time, South African small business owners believed that online growth came with a heavy price tag.
+<blockquote>How the useOptimistic() hook tricks latency—and users love it
 Continue reading on Medium »</blockquote>

-<h3>6. # Angular vs React in 2025: Which One Should You Actually Pick? - <a href="https://medium.com/@chakinalasreenath/angular-vs-react-in-2025-which-one-should-you-actually-pick-57f0629c3fda?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+China’s AI Chip Revolution: A Strategic Breakthrough in the Global Tech Race - <a href="https://medium.com/@melojack45/chinas-ai-chip-revolution-a-strategic-breakthrough-in-the-global-tech-race-375c5311bbfa?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jack Melo`**

+<blockquote>In a bold move that could upset the balance of global technology, China is quietly pursuing its own version of a “Manhattan Project” — not…
+Continue reading on Medium »</blockquote>

+<h3>7.
+How the NVIDIA & US Government Alliance is Reshaping the Future of AI Infrastructure - <a href="https://medium.com/@melojack45/how-the-nvidia-us-government-alliance-is-reshaping-the-future-of-ai-infrastructure-0a4510451089?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jack Melo`**

+<blockquote>Artificial Intelligence is no longer just software — it’s the backbone of modern technological progress.
+NVIDIA’s new partnership with the…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Angular Front-End Series (5/9): Core Feature 1: Dashboard & UI Shell - <a href="https://medium.com/@sid2019in/angular-front-end-series-5-9-core-feature-1-dashboard-ui-shell-2fbf46042fc1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sidharth S`**

+<blockquote>Welcome back!
+In our last post (Part 4), we mastered Reactive Forms and successfully built our Login and Registration flows.
+Now that our…
+Continue reading on Medium »</blockquote>

+<h3>9.
+Introducing Demonstrate Mode: For Absolute Precision - <a href="https://medium.com/@nottelabs/introducing-demonstrate-mode-for-absolute-precision-2d78fcbcfecf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chakinala Sreenath`**
+✍️ **posted by `nottelabs`**

-<blockquote>A no-BS guide from someone who’s used both (and has the grey hairs to prove it)
+<blockquote>LLM agents are incredible at figuring out “how” to do a task.
+But sometimes, you don’t need discovery — you need specific, pixel-perfect…
 Continue reading on Medium »</blockquote>

 <br/>